 Eritrea Travel Warning

-Travelers should also be aware that travel permits are only valid for the approved final destination and do not allow for additional stops along the way to, or in the proximity of, the approved destination.
-Travel to religious institutions, for example monasteries, requires separate travel permission even when such facilities are located in or near approved destination cities.
-Foreign travelers not adhering strictly to the terms of travel permits have reported being detained by law enforcement authorities, and their drivers have been jailed.
+Travelers should be aware that travel permits are valid for the approved final destination only, and do not allow for stops along the way to or in the proximity of the approved destination.
+In addition, travel to religious institutions, such as monasteries, requires separate travel permissions even when such facilities are located in or near approved destination cities.
+Foreign travelers not adhering strictly to the terms of travel permits have reported being detained by law enforcement authorities.

 Modern telecommunications options are limited in Eritrea and cannot be counted upon in an emergency.
 International cell phone service plans do not work on Eritrean networks.
 Local cellular phone service is tightly controlled by the Eritrean government and difficult to obtain.
 When available, international cell phone calls are extremely expensive and only available using pre-paid minutes.
-Internet cafés are widespread but often lack power.
-Internet service is limited and slow, and generally does not support Voice over Internet Protocol (VoIP) services such as Skype.
+Internet cafés are widespread but sometimes lack power, and internet service is often very slow, unreliable, and does not support Voice over Internet Protocol (VoIP) services such as Skype.

-The U.S. Embassy in Asmara strongly urges U.S. citizens who travel to or remain in Eritrea despite this Travel Warning to enroll in the Smart Traveler Enrollment Program (STEP) so you can receive the most up-to-date security information.
+The U.S. Embassy in Asmara urges citizens who travel or remain in Eritrea despite this travel warning to enroll in the Smart Traveler Enrollment Program (STEP), so you can receive the most up-to-date security information.
 Please keep all of your information in STEP current.
-It is important when enrolling or updating information to include multiple phone numbers and email addresses to facilitate communication in the event of an emergency.